-Plazas consists of two very small islands that were uplifted from the sea, separated by a channel.
-Only South Plazas has a visitor site.
-The highlights include tall Opuntia cactus, land and marine iguanas, rocky cliff that looks out towards open ocean which is also a nesting site for red-billed tropic birds and gulls, and a seal lion bachelor colony.
+Cruise onward to South Plaza Island, which consists of two very small islands that were uplifted from the sea and separated by a channel.
+Look forward to seeing the grand Opuntia cactus, land and marine iguanas, a nesting site on a rocky cliff for red-billed tropical birds and gulls, and a seal lion bachelor colony.

-Española is the oldest of the Southern Islands and is the southernmost in the archipelago.
+Española is the oldest and southernmost in the archipelago.
 Because of its remote location a unique range of endemic species evolved here.
 Today, explore Gardner Bay, Islote Garnder and Islote Osborn, and Punta Suarez.

-Located on the northeast of the island, Gardner Bay has a long and beautiful white sand beach inhabited by sea lion colonies.
+Located on the northeastern side of the island, Gardner Bay has a long and beautiful white sand beach inhabited by sea lion colonies.
 Islote Garnder and Islote Osborn offer snorkeling sites where visitors will see an abundance of tropical fish, reef sharks, and turtles.
 The wildlife at Punta Suarez is plentiful and varied.
-Along the cliff, visitors can enjoy the blowhole where seawater is forced about 20 meters into the air.
-The highlights are the waved albatross (April-Dec) that are only found on Hood, Galapagos hawks, blue-footed boobies, Ñasca boobies, and Española lava lizards.
+Along the cliff, visitors can enjoy the blowhole where seawater is forced about 65 feet into the air.
+Highlights here include the waved albatross (April-Dec) that are only found on Hood, Galapagos hawks, blue-footed boobies, Nazca boobies, and Española lava lizards.

-Sombrero Chino is a small volcanic island just off the southeast tip of Santiago.
-The name of the island describes the shape of the island.
+Sombrero Chino is a small volcanic island just off the southeastern tip of Santiago.
+The name of the island describes its shape.
 Fauna here includes sea lions, marine iguanas and the Galapagos penguin.
 Continue to Santiago Island (James), located between Isabela and Santa Cruz Islands.
 Santiago Island offers a wide variety of seabirds, marine iguanas and fur seals.
-See a site of great geological interest at Sullivan Bay.
-The one-hundred-year-old lava flow field, pahoehoe formations, and lava bubbles are highlights to see.
+See a site of great geological interest at Sullivan Bay: the one hundred year old lava flow field, with its pahoehoe formations and lava bubbles are a miraculous sight to behold.

-Turtle Cove is a red mangrove lagoon on Santa Cruz and a perfect example of how mangroves alter the marine environment to create a rich and unique habitat.
-Return to Baltra Island for flights ot the mainland.
+You will end your exploration of the Galapagos Islands in Turtle Cove.
+A red mangrove lagoon on Santa Cruz, it is a perfect example of how mangroves alter the marine environment to create a rich and unique habitat.
+Return to Baltra Island for flights to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, USD $100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; drinks aboard ship; gratuities are left to the discretion of the passenger; traveler’s insurance; wetsuits ($30 per person / week (for snorkeling use only); snorkeling gear ($10 per person / week (must be paid directly on board and in cash only).
+Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee (USD $100 per person, children under 12 subtract $50, subject to change without notice); Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; bottled drinks aboard ship; gratuities are left to the discretion of the passenger; traveler’s insurance; wetsuits ($30 per person / week, for snorkeling use only); fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: